What is Aadhar Card?

 Q- Can a foreign citizen apply and avail an Aadhar card?

 Yes, a foreign citizen can avail an Aadhar card if he/she has lived in India for a total period of 182 days in a financial year.
-The Aadhar card would, however, not serve as a proof of citizenship of the foreigner.
+The Aadhar card would, however, not serve as a proof of citizenship of the foreigners.

 Q- What is the cost of Aadhar card enrolment?

 Aadhar card enrolment is free of cost.
-No fee is charged from applicants applying for an Aadhar card first time.
+No fee is charged from applicants applying for an Aadhar card for the first time.
 However, if any update is made in the card, a fee of INR 50 would be applicable.

 Q- Can a citizen of India apply for Aadhar card when he is residing in a foreign country?